HelenaCGarry/kesamokki_project/README.md

-# The kesämökki project 🏡:finland:
+# The kesämökki project 🏡 :evergreen_tree:
 Finding the perfect kesämökki is hard, but not impossible

 ## Phase 1 - Building the ETL system